MaryChris21/Estify/README.md

 # Estify

 <!-- This line was added for demo pull request -->
+### Demo Feature 2
+This is a second test change for GitHub pull request demonstration.

 🏡 Estify – Real Estate Booking Platform
 Estify is a full-stack MERN application for browsing, filtering, and booking real estate properties.
 It includes user and agent roles, admin approvals, rent-based bookings, and a secure JWT-based authentication system.